barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/phase-1b-project-plan.md/phase-1b-project-plan.md

 # Phase 1 Project Plan: Real-Time Sync and UI Flow Improvements

-## 1. Document Type Identification Before Populating Preview
+## 1. Document Type Identification Before Populating Preview (Completed)
 - **Goal**: Ensure the tool doesn’t default to a project charter every time a document is uploaded.
 - **Task**: Add a step where the LLM asks the PM what type of document they are creating before any preview population occurs.
 Based on the PM’s response, load the appropriate template into the preview.